Employability Skills are key skills that you need to be able to get a job and are useful when you are working.

 These key skills often appear in a person specification, which accompanies a job description.
 These skills are those that the employer believes will help the person carry out their role to the best of their ability.

-Hampshire Futures, which is part of Hampshire County Council's Children's Services department, offers a range of programmes to help you boost your employability skills.
-Find out more by visiting the Your Future website.
+The Hampshire Futures Careers Service, which is part of Hampshire County Council's Children's Services department, offers a range of programmes to help you boost your employability skills.

 The National Careers Service also provides information, advice and guidance to help you make decisions on learning, training and work.